Center for Perfection Studies • The Big Board–Little Universe Project • USA • April 2017 •

 The First 64 Notations, A Truly Small-Scale Universe

 Those of us who are curious are not going to stop our explorations.
-The deepest mysteries of our universe will continued to be explored and people will make breakthroughs.
-Within our emerging model of the universe, every notation is interrelated and interconnected so analogical constructions should work to guide our thinking; our logic, mathematics (especially geometry and number theory), physics and philosophy should open the way to a rather new domain, first for thought experiments and then for actual experiments.
+The deepest mysteries of our universe will continue to be explored and people will make breakthroughs.
+Within our emerging model of the universe, every notation is interrelated and interconnected so analogical constructions should work to guide our thinking.
+Our logic, mathematics (especially geometry and number theory), physics and philosophy should open the way to a rather new domain, first for thought experiments and then for actual experiments.

 At one time scholars referred to the Planck units as a singularity assuming that all the forces of nature, all the constants and universals, are pulled into this exquisitely small space to create a totally-magical point.
 Their model, the big bang, has always been counter intuitive to me; our base-2 progression has a quiet expansion and a natural inflation.
 Within our model, that first moment at the Planck scale is more like a convention than a singularity; there are strings of ratios all jockeying to be the first vertex.
 To track it, we created a line item within our chart of numbers to begin to follow these assumed “construction vertices” within each simple doubling.
 After some analysis of the numbers, we also assumed it began with the simplest geometries initially manifest by pi.
 There are, however, other possibilities.

 In our very early stages of asking around about the logic of multiplying the Planck units by 2, Freeman Dyson, one of the early expositors of dimensional analysis and renormalization, suggested that we should be multiplying by 8.
 Though initially perplexed, we did; and, we watched amazed as that progression made a very formidable rise.
 If taken to be construction vertices, anything seemed possible.

 Yet, starting from virtually nothing was still perplexing.

 By exploring essentials within philosophy, logic, and mathematics, we made generalized guesses back in December 2011 to create our first chart of the universe.
 It was rather awkward working with a five-foot by one-foot board so we then created a smaller chart (2013) modeled after the Periodic Table of Elements.